tmb5cg/home-assistant-addons/README.md

 Home Assistant allows anyone to create add-on repositories to share their add-ons for Home Assistant easily.
 This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.
+Credits to [original author](https://github.com/bvlaicu/home-assistant-addons).

 ## Installation